 Sometimes you want to confirm the source or authorship of a program, document, spreadsheet, or PDF file.
 Unfortunately, developers are not required to digitally sign executables (it is recommended, but not enforced).
 Confirmation of a certificate would help establish trust for a program.
 Similarly, persons rarely add digital signatures to documents, spreadsheets or PDF files.
 Again, this would help confirm its source.
 We don’t get the digital signature mechanism, so we need ways to make informed decisions (educated guesses) about whether programs and other files are trustworthy.

 If you’re running anti-virus software, then you already have its opinion.
 You can be too careful, to a point where it interferes with your responsibilities, but it is healthy to be suspicious.

 Finding suspicious programs is covered in Simple Malware Discovery Measures.

 Send the sample to your anti-virus vendor.
 They have the analysis procedures and expertise; you don’t.
 It doesn’t hurt to get a second opinion, though.
-I use VirusTotal to test a suspicious file against multiple anti-virus vendors.
+Use VirusTotal to test a suspicious file against multiple anti-virus vendors.
 (Note that VirusTotal accepts submissions through email, offers Windows users a file upload utility and offers Firefox users a plugin.)
 Expect some vendors to report that a file is malicious while others do not; this does not necessarily indicate that some vendors are more effective than others.
 For example, Sunbelt Software reports that FlashGet is a Trojan horse program because it contains support for the bittorrent protocol.
 This, like other peer-to-peer file sharing schemes, introduces a remote control mechanism.
 You may be unaware of this feature and it can be used to compromise your system; Sunbelt appropriately warns you.

 Tools to test suspicious files against anti-virus vendors: